 The fund’s equity investments are spread across many different countries, sectors and companies to capture global value creation and diversify risk as best possible.

-The fund's largest geographic exposure is to Europe and North America, followed by developed markets in Asia and Oceania and emerging markets.
+The fund is invested in around 9,000 companies all around the world.
+The greatest geographical exposure is to North America and Europe, followed by developed markets in Asia and Oceania and emerging markets.

-Investments are limited to companies listed on regulated stock exchanges and companies where the board of directors has said it intends to seek a listing on a stock exchange.
-The fund has an upper limit of 10 percent on ownership in any given listed company.
+Investments are limited to companies listed on regulated exchanges and companies where the board has expressed an intention to apply for listing on an exchange.
+The fund may hold no more than 10 percent of the shares in a listed company.

 Investments are spread across a variety of sectors, with exposure based on each sector’s market capitalisation.

 The FTSE Global All Cap stock index is the starting point for the fund’s equity investments and is the benchmark index applied by the Ministry of Finance.

 THE FUND'S HOLDINGS IN EQUITY MARKETS

 Percent of FTSE Global All Cap Index's market value

 The fund's largest equity holdings as at 31 March 2017.
 Millions of kroner

 The fund's total holdings are published annually with the annual reporting on the fund.
 The annual holdings as of 31 December are available from inception in 1998.